What Are Benzodiazepines?

 When Should You Contact a Benzo Addiction Specialist?

-Look for these signs in the person who you doubt has an addiction to benzos (within 12 months):
+Look for these signs in the person who you doubt has an Benzodiazepine addiction (within 12 months):

 - They start taking exceeding higher volumes than they first began.